 The STATE of Soccer in WASHINGTON

-YAKIMA, WA — The new logo for Yakima United FC has made quite a splash this week.
+YAKIMA, WA — The new logo for Yakima United FC made quite a splash earlier this year.
 Look beyond the hops flowers and the beer-label quality and you might notice the numbers “20″ and “10,” as in 2010, the year Yakima United was founded.
 Yes, there is already a story and tradition to the newest club joining the Evergreen Premier League.

 Yakima United was founded after the Yakima Reds folded / were moved to Puget Sound.
 The Reds became the North Sound SeaWolves, who are now called the Puget Sound Gunners.
 Got it?
 Meanwhile, YUFC was busy playing in local Yakima leagues, the ill-fated American National Soccer League (ANSL) and USASA Region IV tournaments.
 One year United traveled to Sacramento in search of an US Open Cup bid via the USASA Regionals.
 (The Reds last made the USOC in 2008 and were assigned to travel across the country to Harrisburg, PA, where they lost to the City Islanders.)